doi-foundation/doi-website/content/the-foundation/board-and-governance.md

 ### Charter

 The DOI Foundation is a non-stock membership corporation organized and existing under and by virtue of the General Corporation Law of the State of Delaware, USA, registered on 10 October 1997.
-The Charter is [here (PDF)](/resources/DOIF-Charter-signed.pdf).
+The DOI Foundation has been granted 501(c)6 tax exempt status by the US Internal Revenue Service.
+[The DOI Foundation Charter (PDF)] (/resources/DOIF-Charter-signed.pdf).

 ### By-Laws

 The Foundation is controlled by a Board elected by the members of the Foundation.
-The By-Laws are [here (PDF)](/resources/DOIF-Bylaws-11-21-14.pdf)
+[The By-Laws (PDF)] (/resources/DOIF-Bylaws-11-21-14.pdf)

 ### Registration Authority Agreement

-The DOI Foundation is the ISO 26324 Registration Authority, governed by an agreement between ISO and the Foundation [here (PDF)](/resources/DOIF-RAA-ISO-26324.pdf)
+The DOI Foundation is the ISO 26324 Registration Authority, governed by an [Agreement (PDF)](/resources/DOIF-RAA-ISO-26324.pdf) between ISO and the Foundation